Iron Bowl: 2010: The Camback

 No. 2 Auburn defeated No. 11 Alabama 28–27 in Tuscaloosa after erasing a 24–0 deficit — the largest comeback win in series history — led by Auburn's Heisman winning quarterback, Cam Newton.
 "The Camback" preserved Auburn's undefeated season, which eventually resulted in Auburn's second national championship.
 This is arguably the most contentious meeting in the rivalry's history, with Auburn fans decorating Bear Bryant's statue with a Cam Newton jersey, and an Alabama fan, Harvey Updyke, poisoning the famous oak trees at Toomer's Corner.

 2013: The Kick Six

 No. 4 Auburn defeated No. 1 Alabama 34–28.
 With one second remaining and the game tied 28–28, Alabama's freshman kicker Adam Griffith attempted a 57-yard potential game-winning field goal.
 The kick fell short, and Auburn cornerback Chris Davis caught the ball at the back of the endzone and returned it 109 yards for the game-winning touchdown as time expired in what became known as the "Kick Six" game.
+Due to Alabama's field goal unit being made up mostly of heavy offensive linemen, and strong blocking by Auburn, Davis ran untouched all the way to the opposite end zone as time expired to win the game 34–28, causing Auburn fans to storm the field in celebration.

 The 2013 Iron Bowl won the ESPY Award for "Best Game" of the year in any sport, and the final play by Davis won the ESPY Award for "Best Play" of the year.
+Following the game, Alabama played in the Sugar Bowl, falling to Oklahoma 45–31.
+Auburn won the SEC Championship Game and went on to play in the BCS National Championship Game, where they lost to Florida State, 34–31.

 2014: High score

 No. 1 Alabama defeated No. 15 Auburn 55–44, the highest scoring Iron Bowl ever.
+Alabama rallied from deficits of 26-14 and 33-21 to avenge the Kick Six defeat from the previous season despite allowing over 600 yards of offense to the Tigers.
+The Crimson Tide's 55 points are also the most scored by one team in the rivalry.